imaginedelements/heather-turano-coaching/src/pages/blog-post/2019-12-18-breast-pumping-guide-for-flying-and-traveling-without-your-baby.md

 ## Pumping in Public

-I reached a 4 month goal and decided to treat myself to the [closed system Freemie Cups](https://freemie.com/collections/freemie-cups-for-your-pump/products/freemie-closed-system-collection-cup-set) and a [Bellababy pocket portable breast pump](https://www.amazon.com/Bellababy-Electric-Hanging-Adpaters-Changers/dp/B07TD4P8DS/ref=sr_1_1_sspa?crid=3MSLBYBYJDV9M&keywords=bellababy+pump&qid=1577721990&sprefix=bellababy%2Caps%2C131&sr=8-1-spons&psc=1&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUExMlZINUQ5MDVLNFIwJmVuY3J5cHRlZElkPUEwMTE2OTQzRDdLVjJNRzFIOE5CJmVuY3J5cHRlZEFkSWQ9QTAxNTI4NDZQUU4wVzVGQjc3NjImd2lkZ2V0TmFtZT1zcF9hdGYmYWN0aW9uPWNsaWNrUmVkaXJlY3QmZG9Ob3RMb2dDbGljaz10cnVl). this set up cost me around $145. which is way less than the $500 Willow Portable pump and it got me up and moving while pumping!
+I reached a 4 month goal and decided to treat myself to the [closed system Freemie Cups](https://freemie.com/collections/freemie-cups-for-your-pump/products/freemie-closed-system-collection-cup-set) and a [Bellababy pocket portable breast pump](https://www.amazon.com/Bellababy-Electric-Hanging-Adpaters-Changers/dp/B07TD4P8DS/ref=sr_1_1_sspa?crid=3MSLBYBYJDV9M&keywords=bellababy+pump&qid=1577721990&sprefix=bellababy%2Caps%2C131&sr=8-1-spons&psc=1&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUExMlZINUQ5MDVLNFIwJmVuY3J5cHRlZElkPUEwMTE2OTQzRDdLVjJNRzFIOE5CJmVuY3J5cHRlZEFkSWQ9QTAxNTI4NDZQUU4wVzVGQjc3NjImd2lkZ2V0TmFtZT1zcF9hdGYmYWN0aW9uPWNsaWNrUmVkaXJlY3QmZG9Ob3RMb2dDbGljaz10cnVl).
+This set up cost me around $145. which is way less than the $500 Willow Portable pump and it got me up and moving while pumping!
 Which was my ultimate goal.

 **My philosophy with pumping has always been the same as Nursing.
 I WILL DO IT ANYWHERE.** #normalizepumping

-Having this mindset when I started my trip helped tremendously! **I was able to pump while walking around the airport, on the planes, checking into our villa, In the car, in restaurants, by the pool, playing golf, drinking coffee on the porch, on hikes in Joshua Tree national park.
+Having this mindset when I started my trip helped tremendously! **I was able to pump while walking around the airport, on the planes, checking into our villa, In the car, in restaurants, by the pool, playing golf, drinking coffee on the porch, on hikes in Joshua Tree National Park.
 You name it, and I probably pumped there!** And why the hell not!
-I had limited time away and hell if I was going to sit in a room, by myself, pumping for 30 minutes 6 to 7 times per day!
+I had limited time away and hell if I was going to sit in a room, by myself, pumping for 30 minutes 6 to 7 times a day!
 That's over 3.5 hours per day wasted pumping. **UMMMM NOPE!**

-This set up worked perfect. and if you want to feel free and pump.
-I recommend you splurge! buy the portable pump NOW.
-Do not wait.
-You will not regret it!
+This set up worked perfect and if you want to feel free while you pump.
+I recommend you splurge! **Buy the portable pump NOW.
+Do not wait.** You will not regret it!

 ## Airport Lactation Rooms